Back to prior page

 Find A Grave website confirms that Steve Clark is interred at Valhalla Memorial Park, North Hollywood, California: https://www.findagrave.com/memorial/10024106/steve-clark

 As mentioned earlier, Clark was doing stage plays prior to his circa 1933 arrival in Hollywood.
-In the 1930 census, Stephen Clark is living in Manhattan, New York and is an "Actor - Theatrical".
+In the 1930 census, Stephen Clark was living in Manhattan, New York and was an "Actor - Theatrical".
 The Internet Broadway database has Stephen Clark appearing in two plays in New York, "Deep Channels" in 1929 and "The Blue Ghost" in 1930 (which Clark also directed): https://www.ibdb.com/broadway-cast-staff/stephen-clark-14438

 The Playbill website has more on Clark and those two New York plays: https://www.playbill.com/person/stephen-clark-vault-0000019767